 The Iceland Ring Road, also known as Þjóðvegur 1, or Route 1, is a national road that runs all around the country, connecting all the major towns and cities.
 The Ring Road is 828 miles long (1,332 kilometres), making it the longest road in Iceland.

-The Ring Road is primarily two lanes wide and paved, although some sections are wider than this, and in some cases, particularly for bridge, it may only be a single lane road
+The Ring Road is primarily two lanes wide and paved, although some sections are wider than this, and in some cases, particularly for bridges, it may only be a single lane road

 Why Road Trip on the Iceland Ring Road?

-Iceland’s Ring Road makes for the perfect Iceland road trip because it covers a great deal of the country, and passes right by, or very close to, a great many of Iceland’s most famous and noteworthy attractions.
+Iceland’s Ring Road makes for the perfect Iceland road trip because it covers a great deal of the country, and passes right by, or very close to, a great many of Iceland’s most famous and noteworthy attractions, including natural attractions such as waterfalls, epic viewpoints and gorgeous towns and villages.

 In addition, as the Ring Road passes through the major towns and cities of Iceland, it’s easier to find accommodation along the route if you follow the Ring Road.
 Finally, being the main route around Iceland, navigation is easy.